State-Enacted Congressional Rotation Measures (1990–1995)

 Instead, the dominant model was:

-• Stint-permission regimes, not eligibility exhaustion
+• Stint-permission regimes (no eligibility exhaustion)

-• Access-layer enforcement (ballot placement, certification, canvass), not post-election removal
+• Access-layer enforcement (ballot placement, certification, canvass)

 These designs sought to indirectly influence rotation while remaining within what states believed to be their authority over election administration (Time, Place, and Manner).